sasabosnic/rgz/ssg.md

 ## Incremental updates

-_ssg2_ saves a list of files in `dst/.files` and updates only newer files.
+On every run _ssg2_ saves a list of files in `dst/.files` and updates only newer files.
 If no files were modified after that, _ssg2_ does nothing.

 <pre>
 $ <b>ssg2 src dst 'Test'</b>